rusefi/rusefi_documentation/uaefi121.md

 ### Q: Is there going to be gerbers and bom list etc available for uaefi121?

-A: there are no plans to make this unit open source hardware at the moment
+A: there are no plans to make this unit open source hardware at the moment.
+Same for mega-uaefi hellen module.

 ## Changelog